Afghanistan🇦🇫

 How good is healthcare in Afghanistan?

-Afghanistan scores 25/100 on Numbeo's healthcare index, making it limited in some areas by global standards.
-This index reflects the overall quality of the healthcare system, medical staff, and facilities.
+Afghanistan scores 43/100 in Freedom Abroad's modeled healthcare estimate, making it limited in some areas by global standards.
+This estimate reflects open public indicators for health outcomes and system capacity.

 Is Afghanistan cheaper than the United States?